Venture-Miner/nfboost-backoffice/docs/event-management/events/rounds/edit-round.md

 # UPDATE ROUND

-To update a round, in the events list, click "Sliders" icon next to the settings icon.
+To update a round, in the events list, click "Sliders" icon next to the "Settings" icon.

 ![1](/img/updatevent.png)